Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 CE19.4.1) Purist runs must be played on random seed glitchless.\
 CE19.4.2) Purist runs must be played on hardcore.\
 CE19.4.3) <CE19.4.3> Purist runs must not use F3 as defined by #entangledRule("A.6.2").

-= CE21: All Wool (Glitched)

-== CE21.1: All Wool (Glitched) Objective and Clarifications CE21.1.1) <CE21.1.1> All Wool (Glitched) follows the same pretences for completion as All Wool (see #entangledRule("CE10.1.1")-#entangledRule("CE10.1.2")).\
-CE21.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitched).\
-CE21.1.3) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.

-= CE22: Full Iron Armor and 15 Levels (Glitched)

-== CE22.1: Full Iron Armor and 15 Levels (Glitched) Objective and Clarifications CE22.1.1) <CE22.1.1> Full Iron Armor and 15 Levels (Glitched) follows the same pretences for completion as Full Iron Armor and 15 Levels (see #entangledRule("CE12.1.1")).\
-CE22.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitched).\
-CE22.1.3) All runs begin upon first input.

 = CE23: Sonic, Tails, and Knuckles